Presbyterian Voting Campaign uses social media to highlight challenges to marginalized communities

 Tags: 1965 voting rights act, did you know, facebook, instagram, pew charitable trusts, poor peoples campaign, presbyterian voting campaign, Racial Equity & Women’s Intercultural Ministries, rev. billy michael honor, rev. shanea d. leonard, shelby county v. holder, transgender community, urban league

-Ministries: Compassion, Peace and Justice, Gender & Racial Justice, Communications
+Ministries: Compassion, Peace and Justice, Gender, Racial and Intercultural Justice, Communications